 - Professor Carlos Correa, University of Buenos Aires, Argentina

 - Professor Manuel Desantes, Professor of Private International Law, University of Alicante, Spain

-- Professor Graeme Dinwoodie, Professor of Intellectual Property and Information Technology Law, University of Oxford, UK
+- Professor Graeme Dinwoodie, Global Professor of Intellectual Property Law, IIT Chicago-Kent College of Law, USA

 - Professor Abraham Drassinower, Chair in the Legal, Ethical and Cultural Implications of Technological Innovation, University of Toronto, Canada